tjarker/framework-doc/diary.md

     - I think it should be possible to do internal coverage, only doing it at the IO seems limiting
     - not only functional coverage but also code coverage (statement, branch, fsm)

+Meeting Notes:
+  - what should we do?
+    - should we try to do something at the methodological level? or just minor improvements over UVM?
+  - Luca: interface analysis
+  - ask them: what are the weaknesses of UVM?
+  - Martin: the small stuff like writing assertions for next cycle
+  - SVA will come to chisel, how could this be integrated?

 - being able to handle VHDL could be an advantage for a new verification framework
 - what is the status of the yosys/GHDL based translation of VHDL to verilog?